kteru/hanat/README.md

   - Setting sysctl variables to forwarding packet
   - Adding IP masquerade rule
   - Disabling the Source/Dest Check of my own instance
-  - Configuring route of subnets which have responsibility
+  - Configuring route table of subnets which have responsibility

 - Ordinary